telerik/winforms-docs/gridview/cells/conditional-formatting-cells.md

-Cells and rows can be styled based on data conditions using ConditionalFormattingObjects.
-        The formatting objects could contain the following formatting properties for cell, row, and text alignment:
+Cells and rows can be styled based on data conditions using ConditionalFormattingObjects.The formatting objects could contain the following formatting properties for cell, row, and text alignment:

 * __CellBackColor__  – sets the background color of the cell